 How We Chose the Best Rotating Proxy Providers

 We considered multiple general criteria, such as pricing and customer service.
-But we also looked for specific features to make sure the provider’s rotating proxies are fit for scraping the web:
+But we also looked for specific features to make sure the provider’s service is fit for scraping the web:

 - Number of proxies – rotating proxies are often shared.
 If a provider has a large proxy pool, there’s less chance you’ll get proxies that have already been blocked.

 - Rotation settings – a proxy can rotate every connection request, after 5, 10 minutes, or even an hour.
 We paid particular attention to providers with flexible rotation settings.

 - Targeting options – it depends on your project, but being able to target many places really helps for location-sensitive tasks.

 - Concurrent connections – more connection requests means more tasks at the same time.
 Rotating proxies are best for high-volume scraping.